Wide Open Spaces

-As a graphic designer I understand the value of space as a key design element.
-More often than not, the client will push to make the message “bigger,” to let the type fill every inch of available space.
-While I understand the impulse, the problem with that approach is that today’s consumer experience is a lot like that walk in the city.
+As a graphic designer, I understand the value of space as a key design element.
+More often than not, a client will push to make the message “bigger,” to let the type fill every inch of available space.
+While I understand the impulse, the problem with that approach is that today’s consumer experience is a lot that walk in the city.
 It’s crowded and noisy, and they are overwhelmed.
 When they encounter open space, they feel that same sense of relief.
 They’re able to mentally sit down, relax and listen what you’ve got to say.

 White space, sometimes called negative space, is not necessarily white.
 It’s the clear area around text or graphics.
 Used effectively, it can direct the viewer’s eye, and increase legibility and comprehension.
 If you’re swimming in a sea of text and images, the space just feels good.